JartanFTW/kot-skipper/README.md

 Enables the program to output images to file during different stages of processing.
 Screenshotmode allows the user to use the program to identify gold/gems on-demand.
 Useful for getting particular debug images.
-Options: window, chest, slot, slot, gems, name, screenshotmode
+Options: window, chest, slot, slot, gems, screenshotmode

 # Educational Purpose